Last updated on November 08, 2024

-Online payments have become one of the essential parts of any online business over the last couple of years.
+Over the last couple of years, online payments have become an essential part of any online business.
 Because of this, there has been a big thrive of tools/platforms to build payment solutions for web and mobile applications.
 Through all of these alternatives, Stripe is one of the most popular and widely adapted payment systems by developers and companies.

 Stripe offers a simple solution for building one-time payments, subscriptions, software platforms, marketplaces, and more.
 It provides out-of-the-box features like fraud detection, invoice handling, card data encryption, and financial reporting.